 Getting the qualification took most people years.
 It was tedious, and it didn’t necessarily guarantee that the graduate knew the rules of procurement or was personally and individually competent at the nuts and bolts of procurement – i.e. effective planning, putting together quality RFT documents, and carrying out sound and fair tender evaluations.

-The new NZQA Tender Evaluator qualification is changing this.
-It’s great news that the process of getting qualified is faster, more accessible, less tedious, and more robust than previously.
+The NZQA Tender Evaluator qualification changed this.
+It iss great news that the process of getting qualified is faster, more accessible, less tedious, and more robust than previously.
 And the qualification is valid for all of procurement, not just transport.

 Instead of taking years to collate a portfolio of examples that may or may not be good ones, today’s candidates can use scenarios for some of their work – so they can prove their individual competence without being hamstrung by legacy tools or hierarchical decisions.